jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 ## Next steps: ways to apply these tools to the real world ?

-## Bonus content: more clever solutions for the problems !
+## Bonus content: more subtle solutions for the problems !